12xsunx12/cop4020-proj1/README.md

 ## Summarized Description
 The goal of this project is to write a scanner and parser for a very basic program language.
 Syntax for the program language is up to the student.
+However, comments must be denoted by ~ key, and eol denoted by ;

 ## Project Desc.
 Given By Prof.
 1. Project Description